 Separation anxiety is intense worry when someone you love has to go away like a parent, friend, or someone you are in a relationship with.
 You could be experiencing symptoms like worrying that something will happen to that person where you will never see them again which will make you not want to sleep alone, go to school, clinging onto the other person, etc. It is important to keep a routine going so that you can always expect when that person will go and to feel that not everyone who leaves will never come back.

 There are many reasons why children feel intense worry when they separate from someone they love like if something happens that can threaten their normal routine like if their parent is stuck in traffic and are late picking up their kids from school.
-They also could just not like change like if they have a habit of having to move to new areas and new schools.
-It can also be when unexpected things have happened like the death of a loved one, parents divorce, or when your parents are so overprotective that they teach their kids to be afraid of the world.
+They also could just not like change.
+For instance, they may not enjoy having to move to new areas and new schools.
+It can also occur when unexpected things have happened like the death of a loved one, parents’ divorce, or when the parents are so overprotective that they teach their kids to be afraid of the world.
 All of these problems can cause your child to feel like the only way they will be safe is to be with a certain person that they trust.

 Adults can experience separation anxiety if they experience intense jealousy that someone they love will leave them or cheat on them.
 If they have a child of their own, they could believe that something bad can happen to them and will not see them again so they keep them close.
 An adult can also mooch off their parents or their friends because they think if they no longer live with them, they will not survive being in the world by themselves.

 If you are an adult experiencing separation anxiety, you should join a support group to talk about your experiences to others going through the same thing and learn how to manage them.
 A therapist can give you more techniques to help calm them down when they are away from their loved ones.
 It can also help you to record your thoughts and feelings in a journal to better help identify them.
 You should always have faith that the people who love you will always stay with you.